axmolengine/axmol/docs/CODING_STYLE.md

 The expressions `X::Y::foo()` and `X::foo()` are interchangeable.
 Inline namespaces are primarily intended for ABI compatibility across versions.

 **Cons:**
-Namespaces can be confusing, because they provide an additional (hierarchical) axys of naming, in addition to the (also hierarchical) name axys provided by classes.
+Namespaces can be confusing, because they provide an additional (hierarchical) axmol of naming, in addition to the (also hierarchical) name axmol provided by classes.

 Inline namespaces, in particular, can be confusing because names aren't actually restricted to the namespace where they are declared.
 They are only useful as part of some larger versioning policy.